Johnny Chester: Biography

 One of his early fans was radio DJ, Stan Rofe, who promoted the artist on the 3KZ program, Platter Parade.
 Rofe was highly supportive and introduced Chester to W&G Record's Ron Tudor.
 Chester signed with the label and issued his debut single, "Hokey Pokey", in May 1961 with backing by The Thunderbirds.
 The track became a top 10 hit in Melbourne.
 His second single, "Can Can Ladies", appeared in July and reached the local top 5 in July.
-In January 1962 a third single backed by The Thunderbirds, "Shakin' All Over", reached No. 4.
-Johnny Chester and The Chessmen toured to Brisbane and Hobart but had less popularity in Sydney.
+In January 1962, a third single backed by The Thunderbirds, a cover of "Shakin' All Over", reached No. 4.
+Johnny Chester and The Chessmen toured to Brisbane and Hobart but had a less popularity in Sydney.

-From 1962 to 1964 his next eight singles for W&G were all recorded with backing by The Chessmen.
+From 1962 to 1964, his next eight singles for W&G were all recorded with backing by The Chessmen.
 Of these, the highest charting was a cover version of Cochran's "Summertime Blues", which appeared at No. 6 in December 1962.
-He had also issued his debut album, Wild and Warm in 1963 and two extended plays, Johnny Chester's Hit Parade and My Blues and I, with W&G. In February that year he took over as host of Teen Time on Ten, on regional Gippsland channel GLV-10.
+He had also issued his debut album, Wild and Warm in 1963 and two extended plays, Johnny Chester's Hit Parade and My Blues and I, with W&G. In February that year, he took over as host of Teen Time on Ten, on the regional Gippsland channel GLV-10.
 Australian Women's Weekly's Ainslie Baker declared he had "proved himself an easy, friendly talker" and predicted this could lead to his "having Melbourne's first teenage TV show".

 In June 1964, Chester supported the Australian tour by The Beatles with his backing by The Phantoms.
-According to Chester "my only worry is that I mightn't live up to this honour and obligation to give the kids a good performance".
+According to Chester, "my only worry is that I mightn't live up to this honour and obligation to give the kids a good performance".
 He was disappointed that The Chessmen were unavailable for the 19 gigs, through state capitals and to New Zealand, "As all the boys have day jobs ... they would not be able to get the time off".
-The Phantoms were another instrumental group, which had formed in 1960, and by 1964 had the line-up of Alan Fenton on drums, Bob Garde on rhythm guitar, Dave Lincoln on lead guitar, and Pete Watson on bass guitar.
-From October for two seasons, Chester was the host of ABC TV program, Teen Scene, with The Chessmen as the resident band.
+The Phantoms were another instrumental group, which had formed in 1960, and by 1964, had the line-up of Alan Fenton on drums, Bob Garde on rhythm guitar, Dave Lincoln on lead guitar, and Pete Watson on bass guitar.
+From October for two seasons, Chester was the host of the ABC TV program, Teen Scene, with The Chessmen as the resident band.